'I've never been the same,' says worker hit by ice weeks before death of Olivier Bruneau | CBC News

 Theriault, who testified Wednesday and Thursday, said the job site "should never have been opened in the winter months," especially in a place like Ottawa which can see extremely cold temperatures.

-"We worked through ice, snow, minus-40.
+"We worked through ice, snow, minus-40 [temperatures].
 To me that's a hazard working in that condition," he said.

 House said he remembers consistently warning others about staying far away from the pit walls because it wasn't clear where ice would land.
 Those warnings, he said, were often ignored.